-uPVC double glazed sliding windows — horizontal-sliding (“windows that slide”) manufactured at our Cheltenham factory since 2016.
-Smooth single-hand operation, up to 34 dB noise reduction, and dramatically lower energy bills — without the maintenance of aluminium sliding windows or timber.
+uPVC double glazed sliding windows in Melbourne — horizontal-sliding (“windows that slide”) manufactured at our Cheltenham factory since 2016.
+Smooth single-hand operation, up to 34 dB noise reduction, and dramatically lower energy bills — without the thermal bridging, condensation, or track wear of older aluminium sliding windows.
+Every Windows Republic sliding window is built to AS 2047, AS 1288, and NCC 2025 standards, backed by our 10-year warranty.

 Sliding windows — also called horizontal sliding windows, slider windows, or simply “windows that slide” — operate on a horizontal track.
 One or more sashes glide sideways past a fixed pane (a sliding glass window), creating an opening for ventilation without swinging inward or outward.
 Precision rollers sit in a stainless-steel track, allowing the sash to move with minimal friction and one-hand operation.